randomparkingfine/mm-zones/readme.md

 To do that just click on the download button(_the one with the cloud icon_) then just grab everything inside this maps folder and drop it directly into yours.

-## Content/Map Types

-Right now most of the zone files are just for Bhop and KZ.

-## Contriubuting

-If you have any zones you'd like publicly available you have a few options:

-- Message me on discord: (¬¦\_¦) shockrah#2647
-- Email me: alerah@protonmail.com
-- DM me on steam
-- Sumbit a pull request

-Just know that zones should adhere to you're respective community's standards, whatever they might be

 :\^)